 \subsection{Propulsive industries and key cyclicality components}

-0.5cm We perform next a spectral cyclicality analysis of the Moroccan interindustrial flows from $1995$ to $2018$.
-The next two tables report, for each industry, the spectral influence $\mathcal{S}$ and the corresponding cyclical cluster in the case of nonoverlapping divisive (\textbf{DC}) and agglomerative (\textbf{AC}) clustering, the results illustrate the profound changes in the interindustrial structure.
+0.5cm Next, we will perform a spectral cyclicality analysis of the Moroccan interindustrial flows from $1995$ to $2018$.
+The Tables in the appendix \ref{appendix2} reports, for each industry, the spectral influence $\mathcal{S}$ and the corresponding cyclical cluster in the case of non-overlapping divisive (\textbf{DC}) and agglomerative (\textbf{AC}) clustering, we put the cluster number of each pole, and the Greek letter $\iota$ if the pole is isolated.
+The results illustrate the profound changes in the interindustrial structure.

+Applying cyclicality clustering algorithms, the interindustrial flows in Morocco for $2018$ could be grouped and ordered from a cyclicality perspective in one of four ways (see the appendix \ref{appendix3} for an explicit description of each component).
+We will visualize next the principal (non atomic) cyclicality components as a graph, with arcs represented proportionally to their weights and vertices represented based on their spectral influence within the component.

 1cm